-We recommend to start your event program with a presentation block
+Start your event program with a presentation block

-If it is unavoidable to have parallel activities, make sure to match their starting and ending time.
+- If it is unavoidable to have parallel activities, make sure to match their starting and ending time.
 This guarantees a perfect integration of the event agenda.

-3. Proper Event website
+3. Proper Event Website

 When the agenda is defined, the next big thing to do is set up the event website.